 1. Communicate Better (Both In Quantity and Quality)

-It’s fairly obvious that in managing your remote team, you should maintain regular communication with your team.
+It’s fairly obvious that in managing your remote team, you should maintain regular communication with your team, and efficient team collaboration.
 However, it’s very important to understand that what we’d need to improve here is not only the number of communications (i.e. by conducting frequent virtual meetings), but also quality.

 One of the biggest issues in remote working is the sense of isolation and most of the time, loneliness, that are experienced by the remote workers.
 This is why keeping your team connected in a high-quality way is important.
 Email and text messages simply won’t cut it anymore.
 Thankfully now we have various breakthroughs in technology that allows us to improve our communications both in quality and quantity.